 The mystery CF Pendleton lorry with its Salford registration

-We are most grateful to Roger and his family for their permission to use these pictures; we shall keep you posted on any results from our further delving into the identities of the makers of the engine and the truck.
+We are most grateful to Roger and his family for their permission to use these pictures; we shall keep you posted on any result from our further delving into the identity of the lorry.

-Coupe des Voiturettes picture courtesy of the Richard Roberts Archive
+Coupe des Voiturettes picture and 1908 8 cv drawing courtesy of the Richard Roberts Archive